DataDog/integrations-core/elastic/README.md

 | `<DD_APM_ENABLED>`      | true                                                              |
 | `<DD_APM_NON_LOCAL_TRAFFIC>`  | true |

-See [Tracing Docker Applications][17] and the [Kubernetes Daemon Setup][18] for a complete list of available environment variables and configuration.
+See [Tracing Kubernetes Applications][17] and the [Kubernetes Daemon Setup][18] for a complete list of available environment variables and configuration.

 Then, [instrument your application container][7] and set `DD_AGENT_HOST` to the name of your Agent container.